thosgood/this-weeks-finds/markdown/51-100/week080.md

 To see them argue it out, read

-2) Stephen Hawking and Roger Penrose, The Nature of Space and Time, Princeton University Press, 1996.
+2) Stephen Hawking and Roger Penrose, _The Nature of Space and Time_, Princeton University Press, 1996.

 There are also a couple of more technical books on general relativity that I'd been meaning to get ahold of for a long time.
 They both feature authors of that famous book,

-3) Charles Misner, Kip Thorne and John Wheeler, Gravitation, Freeman Press, 1973,
+3) Charles Misner, Kip Thorne and John Wheeler, _Gravitation_, Freeman Press, 1973,

 which was actually the book that made me decide to work on quantum gravity, back at the end of my undergraduate days.
 They are:

-4) Ignazio Ciufolini and John Archibald Wheeler, Gravitation and Inertia, Princeton University Press, 1995.
+4) Ignazio Ciufolini and John Archibald Wheeler, _Gravitation and Inertia_, Princeton University Press, 1995.

 and

-5) Kip Thorne, Richard Price and Douglas Macdonald, eds., Black Holes:
-The Membrane Paradigm, 1986.
+5) Kip Thorne, Richard Price and Douglas Macdonald, eds., _Black Holes: The Membrane Paradigm_, 1986.

 The book by Ciufolini and Wheeler is full of interesting stuff, but it concentrates on "gravitomagnetism": the tendency, predicted by general